kshedden/dstream/README.md

 Dstream is designed to work with large datasets, where it is not possible to load all data for all variables into memory at once.
 To achieve this, Dstream utilizes a _chunked_, _columnar_ storage format.
-A chunk contains the data for all variables, for a consecutive subset of rows.
+A chunk contains the data for a contiguous block of rows.
 The data are stored by variable (column-wise) in typed Go slices.
 Only one chunk of the Dstream is held in memory at one time.